Spider-Man: One More Day

 I really hate to say this, but I am really glad J. Michael Straczynski is moving on as Spider-Man's writer.
 The guy is just fresh out of good ideas.

-So, yeah, the devil (Mephisto) pops up and, because the soul is a passe bargaining chip these days, tells Peter and Mary Jane he'll save May's life and make the world forget Peter's secret ID if he can steal away their marriage and all memories of ever being married.
+So, yeah, the devil (Mephisto) pops up and, because the soul is a passe bargaining chip these days, tells Peter and Mary Jane he'll save May's life and make the world forget Peter's secret ID if he can steal away their marriage and all memories of ever having been married.
 And Peter, who has always claimed to love his wife more than life itself and whose aunt has been on death's doorstep for several decades now ... chooses his aunt.

 Bad storytelling all around.
 The art by Marvel editor Joe Quesada is pretty good (although Peter for someone reason looks like a muppet).
 But the concept is weak and, frankly, no amount of good execution is going to sell a bad concept.